 - Meanwhile, stir together sour cream and mango.
 Serve rangoons immediately, with sour cream.

 This post was written by me on behalf of Buncha Jerks, in exchange for a sponsorship ad on the sidebar of this blog.
 I also received product samples for the purpose of review.
-Sponsorships help me pay for the costs associated with this blog (groceries…lots of groceries), and help support me as I pursue a career in recipe development and food writing.
+Sponsorships help me pay for the costs associated with this blog (groceries…lots of groceries), and help support me as I pursue a career in recipe development and food photography.
 All opinions are 100% my own.